a18/deepmanifold/README.md

 The preceeding command reconstructs images with default reconstruction settings.
 You can run the reconstruct command directly to set different parameters.
 Example: ``./gen_deepart.py reconstruct --test_indices='[6005, 3659, 8499, 12217, 9982, 4322, 10449, 10969, 4245, 7028]' --prefix=results_1450738103_match/match --desc=match_reconstruct`` is equivalent to the default reconstruction.

+## Experimental, no-PCA method

+`dmt.py` uses a newer method which does not require running PCA on the entire dataset.
+This makes it possible to run on larger datasets.
+Call `dmt.run()` with a list of image pathnames where the first N entires are the source domain, the next M entires are the target domain and the remaining entries are the images to be transformed.
+See the function documentation for details.

+Note: Different datasets may require different lambda weights and rbf kernel variances.